 Best Heated Ski Gloves

 I reviewed each one in-depth over at Best Heated Ski Gloves.

 Best Ski Gloves

 Both gloves and mittens are great for skiers and snowboarders.
-Gloves have individual pockets for fingers and provide the most dexterity and for doing up zips, handling gear and holding poles.
+Gloves have individual pockets for fingers and provide the most dexterity for doing up zips, handling gear, and holding poles.
 Mittens, on the other hand, have one pocket for all fingers which allows them to share internal heat.
-With all things equal, mittens are warmer but sacrifice dexterity.
+All things equal, mittens are warmer but sacrifice dexterity.